Jo Halverson, Director, Faculty Affairs and Development, KU School of Medicine

 The Amy O'Brien-Ladner Innovation Award was named to honor Amy's innovation in beginning and serving as the first KUMC Women in Medicine and Science (WIMS) President in 2002, and securing the endowed Joy McCann Professorship during her tenure.
 These two acts set in motion a structure which would impact a positive cultural change for years to come regarding career development for professional women on our campus.
-This distinguished award is sponsored by the Joy McCann Professorship for Women in Medicine & Science.
+This distinguished award was initially sponsored by the Joy McCann Professorship for Women in Medicine & Science.

 KU Women in Medicine and Science (WIMS) was formally organized within the School of Medicine in 2002 to provide women physicians with the tools and the opportunity to succeed in academic medicine.
 During the WIMS "founding years," 1999-2002, the founding president, Amy O'Brian-Ladner, MD put forth effort to create and establish the organization while she served as the American Medical Women's' Association (AMWA) faculty advisor.
 Dr. O'Brien-Ladner assumed the role of WIM president in 2002, ending her term in 2004.
 Simultaneously, during her term as president, Dr. O'Brien-Ladner also served as a member of the AAMC Women's Leadership Organization (WLO).
 In 2002, Dr. O'Brien-Ladner entitled the organization Women in Medicine (WIM) which was aimed solely at supporting women physicians in the School of Medicine.
 The name was later changed to WIMS, adding the "S" for science to include women faculty colleagues in the basic sciences.